frankaemika/docs/source/libfranka.rst

 Note that after you load the model library, you can compute kinematic and dynamic parameters for an arbitrary robot state, not just the current one.
-You can also use the model library in a non realtime fashion, e.g. in an optimzation loop.
+You can also use the model library in a non realtime fashion, e.g. in an optimization loop.
 The libfranka examples include exemplary code `printing joint poses
 <https://frankaemika.github.io/libfranka/print_joint_poses_8cpp-example.html>`_
 or `computing jacobians and dynamic parameters